Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1989, éQuation

-Christian Clobus was the first designer to have commercially produced loudspeakers with series filter (a technique already mentioned in an English acoustics book published in...
-1948!), and the first to use German Thiel ceramic loudspeakers with the 1C model... for many years; copied but not equaled by very big brands thereafter...
+Christian Clobus was the first designer to have commercially produced loudspeakers with a series filter (a technique already mentioned in an English acoustics book published in 1948!).
+He was also the first to use German Thiel ceramic loudspeakers for the 1C model, and did so for many years, to be copied but not equalled by very big brands thereafter.

-An anecdote about éQuation: in 1992, Maurice Béjart, whom I knew from Brussels, created his Rudra ballet school in Lausanne where I live; he comes to my house one day to listen to my system; he and his sound engineer, Wilhelm (I forgot the spelling, sorry) fall madly in love with the éQuation, and want to install a pair in their new venue, the Metropole.
+An anecdote about éQuation: in 1992, Maurice Béjart, whom I knew from Brussels, created his Rudra ballet school in Lausanne where I lived; he came to my house one day to listen to my system.
+He and his sound engineer, Wilhelm (I forget the spelling, sorry) fell madly in love with the éQuation.
+They wanted to install a pair in their new venue, the Metropole, but their Swiss manager refused, arguing that they already had a ton of pairs of Bose 901!

 A nice example of a "bean counter" :)